spencerjolly/APLB-acc/README.md

 # APLB-acc
-Scripts and functions for accelerating single electrons with ultrafast azimuthally-polarized laser beams including with spatial-temporal couplings (STCs)
+Scripts and functions for accelerating single electrons with ultrafast azimuthally-polarized laser beams including with spatial-temporal couplings.

 Acceleration with radially-polarized laser pulses (RPLBs, also called TM pulses) has been studied in-depth in simulations and experiments due to the strong longitudinal field.
 Azimuthally-polarized laser pulses (APLBs, also called TE pulses) have similar equations for the electric and magnetic fields, but have been studied much less.
 There are a few recent works [1,2].
 We aim to study the electron acceleration dynamics when spatio-temporal couplings (STCs) are added to such pulses.